 - c) Office areas sited in front of buildings can be designed to help reduce building mass and increase visual interest.
-Setbacks may be reduced to improve building articulation. - d) Locating the office components to the front reduces building bulk and presents an attractive frontage. - e) Buildings are to address the street and provide surveillance to streetscape. - f) Entries and building bases should be articulated through the use of colour, material change and texture, and strengthened through landscape design. - g) Built form within lots which lend themselves to 'landmark' or 'gateway' treatment should have a contemporary style and incorporate high quality architectural detail and visibility. - h) Large areas of smooth finish concrete wall panels should be enhanced with some form of texture.
-Consider using heavy textured paint or forming textures into selected areas of wall panels to avoid a glossy/high glare building surface. - i) Hardstand, loading, storage, rubbish disposal, plant and equipment areas are to be softened from the front, side and rear through landscaping or integrated building form.
+Setbacks may be reduced to improve building articulation. - d) Locating the office components to the front reduces building bulk and presents an attractive frontage. - e) Buildings located on development lots adjacent to the OSD/open space area should have offices and window openings orientated towards that area for passive surveillance. - f) Buildings are to address the street and provide surveillance to streetscape. - g) Entries and building bases should be articulated through the use of colour, material change and texture, and strengthened through landscape design. - h) Built form within lots which lend themselves to 'landmark' or 'gateway' treatment should have a contemporary style and incorporate high quality architectural detail and visibility. - i) Large areas of smooth finish concrete wall panels should be enhanced with some form of texture.
+Consider using heavy textured paint or forming textures into selected areas of wall panels to avoid a glossy/high glare building surface. - j) Hardstand, loading, storage, rubbish disposal, plant and equipment areas are to be softened from the front, side and rear through landscaping or integrated building form.